LogicMachineEMBS/m5dial/README.md

 * Reliability of wired connection: We deliberately opted against Wi-Fi for device control in favor of CANx (CAN FT) wired connection.
 This provides a dedicated, reliable communication bus, significantly less susceptible to interference, latency issues, and security vulnerabilities characteristic of common wireless environments.

 * Seamless integration with LogicMachine and KNX: M5Dial functions as a native CANx device.
 Through LogicMachine, which serves as the intelligent core of the system, CANx objects are transparently mapped to KNX group addresses.
-This allows M5Dial to effectively control any KNX device or system function managed by LogicMachine (including any other protocols supported by LogicMachine - KNX, ZigBee, Modbus, DALI, etc.), extending its usefulness far beyond basic CANx peripherals.
+This allows M5Dial to effectively control any KNX device or system function managed by LogicMachine (including any other protocols supported by LogicMachine - KNX, ZigBee, Modbus, DALI, BACnet, etc.), extending its usefulness far beyond basic CANx peripherals.

 4.)
 Designed for long-term utility: